 Back when I was at a trade marketing agency, I had high hopes for a guide titled, ‘How To Create the Perfect Product Video’.

-I spent hours and hours interviewing the agency’s MD and video specialists, then days writing the guide.
+I spent hours interviewing the agency’s managing director and video specialists, then days writing the guide.

-I ploughed hundreds into ads, thinking this was going to be the big one.
+I then ploughed hundreds into paid advertising, thinking this was going to be the big one.
 The ultimate (urgh) lead magnet.
 The piece de resistance.
 The big chunky Charlie.

 It was beautifully crafted, going into masses of detail, and guess what…